Table of Contents

 As an NRI, you are only taxed on income earned or accrued in India.
 This includes income from salary if the services are rendered in India, income from house property located in India, capital gains on transfer of assets situated in India, and income from fixed deposits or savings accounts in Indian banks.

 Example: If Mr. Raj sold a property located in India, the capital gains from this sale are taxable in India.
-However, if he sold a property located in the USA, the capital gains from that sale would not be taxable in India.
+However, if he sold a property in the USA, the capital gains from that sale would not be taxable in India.

 Navigating Through NRI Tax Slabs